xlladdins/xll/docs/Excel4Macros/PIVOT.TABLE.WIZARD.md

 **Remarks**

--   The function will return TRUE if successful; otherwise, returns the
+  - > The function will return TRUE if successful; otherwise, returns
-    > \#VALUE! error value.
+    > the \#VALUE\! error value.

--   If destination is not a valid Microsoft Excel reference, then
+  - > If destination is not a valid Microsoft Excel reference, then
-    > \#VALUE! error value is returned.
+    > \#VALUE\! error value is returned.

--   If name is not a valid PivotTable name, then the \#VALUE! error
+  - > If name is not a valid PivotTable name, then the \#VALUE\! error
     > value is returned.

 **Related Functions**